ibrahimkhan-data/Heart-Disease-EDA/README.md

 ## 📖 Overview

 A beginner-friendly EDA project on the [UCI Heart Disease dataset](https://archive.ics.uci.edu/dataset/45/heart+disease) — 303 patient records with 13 clinical features.
-No modeling here, just structured exploration: inspecting the data, visualizing distributions, and comparing features against heart disease status.
+Here we are exploring the structured dataset for: inspecting the data, visualizing distributions, and comparing features against heart disease status.

 ---